 We are seeking community elders with compelling, focused tales and the willingness to share any documentation they might have in the form of photos, ephemera, film, or objects that the students can scan or reproduce.
 We are seeking the personal side of history and are looking for enthusiastic individuals who can commit a little time to spend with a young person via the phone, Zoom, or other virtual platforms.

-If you are interested or know of someone who might be interested, please fill out the attached online questionnaire by clicking HERE by October 31, 2020 to be part of the first round.
+If you are interested or know of someone who might be interested, please fill out the attached online questionnaire by clicking HERE.

 If you have any questions, please contact NBPLF Director of Programs Kunga Wangmo-Upshaw at email@example.com or 949-717-3818.

 More About Stories from the Sea: An Oral History Project